Tomas looked over at his friend. “Hey, buddy! Look at that look on your face! Good time, huh?”

 “I got, uh,” he started.
 “Hold on.”
 Keeping his friend on the line, he scrolled through the text message that came in over lunch.
 Assise had notified him that Brigitte was taking a brief hiatus and would return in two weeks.
 When he read this to Tomas, his friend exploded in obscenities.

-“Just what the fuck is this, man?
+“What the fuck is this, man?
 Where’re these bitches going, huh?
 My money’s not good enough anymore?”

 The new trainer at Assise wasn’t bad, a middle-aged woman named Frieda.
 Thick, luscious graying hair, deep smile-wrinkles, very strong, carved legs and a proud butt from her career as a cyclist.
 When Allen stepped out of recalibration and met her, he was struck by how strong her toes looked.
 Her mere toes!
 They lay confidently in an attractive row, sinking into the mats, as sculpted as any classical Greek statue.